Geb-algebra/deai/.ai/memory-bank/progress.md

    - AI service integration with Quill editor
    - Question display component design
    - State management for editor and questions

+5. **Styling and Height Challenge**
+   - Modern styling with rounded corners and consistent theming
+   - Handling height constraints in the editor

 ## Success Metrics